University-wide Assessment Instruments

 Members of the Office of Institutional Research and Effectiveness administer this test to first-year students in the fall and senior students in the spring, representing all colleges at the university.
 This test evaluates four core skill areas: reading, writing, critical thinking, and mathematics, along with context-based areas of humanities, social sciences, and natural sciences.
 MSU’s results are also benchmarked against our Carnegie peers.
 Individual ETS reports share results for several academic programs that use these data in their annual IE reports.
 Furthermore, the university-level results are used as part of the University’s General Education program.

 The ETS Proficiency Profile scores first-year and senior students based on their proficiency in reading and critical thinking, writing, and mathematics across three levels of competency (Level 3 being the most difficult level).
 For the purposes of MSU's assessment, all seniors, including those who have transferred in coursework, are able to complete the exam; however, only those seniors who have not transferred coursework are used as our comparison with first-year students.
 Each year, MSU evaluates what percentage of our first-year and non-transfer seniors students are proficient in reading, writing, and mathematics.
-These percentages can be compared to our Carnegie peers in the Research with either higher or very high research activity.
+These percentages can be compared to our Carnegie peers in the R1 and R2 classifications.
 The table below provides the average proficiency of MSU students compared to Carnegie peers from 2012-2017.
 As is evidenced in these data, MSU's first-year students start at a level below our Carnegie peers; however, MSU seniors surpass our Carnegie peers in all areas except for Critical Thinking and Level 3 Mathematics.

 NSSE (National Survey of Student Engagement)